 If you want to create your own mobile app for Android or iOS, you can choose a programming language suitable for the platform of your choice.

-Data analysis, machine learning and artificial intelligence (AI) are some of the most exciting fields looking into the future.
+Data analysis, data science, machine learning and artificial intelligence (AI) are some of the most exciting fields looking into the future.

 They are just starting to take off globally with solid future prospects.
 That being said, skills in data analysis can become more profitable than we expect.